 A Discussion about DACA and Immigration; Cohen and Wolf's Lunch and Learn Series Continued

-Following the June 18, 2020 U.S. Supreme Court decision to reject the Federal Government’s attempt to eliminate the Deferred Action for Childhood Arrivals (DACA) Program, Cohen and Wolf’s Diversity and Inclusion Committee continued its Lunch & Learn Series by hosting a Lunch & Learn on July 27, 2020 centered around Immigration in America.
+Following the June 18, 2020 U.S. Supreme Court decision to reject the Federal Government’s attempt to eliminate the Deferred Action for Childhood Arrivals (DACA) Program, Cohen and Wolf’s Diversity, Equity and Inclusion Committee continued its Lunch & Learn Series by hosting a Lunch & Learn on July 27, 2020 centered around Immigration in America.

 We were joined by our featured speakers Attorney Denia Perez and Joella Roberts, both of whom are DACA recipients and active advocates for DACA’s continuation.
 Attorney Perez recently completed a two-year Immigrant Justice Corps Justice Fellowship at Make the Road New York, and is currently working in the New York City Mayor’s Office of Immigrant Affairs as a policy advisor.
 Joella Roberts is a University Program Coordinator at the bipartisan organization FWD.us where she strives to reform the current immigration and criminal justice systems.
 Prior to working for FWD.us, Joella founded Migration Matters, the first organization at an HBCU which focused on education, advocacy, and building awareness on behalf of all migrant communities.